MitchDarrow/HHC_2025/act3_snowcat_mjd.md

 <br>
 </p>
 <p>
-The following command was injected into the binary command line to create a file containing the contents of the keys folder and change the file permissions:
+The following command was injected into the binary command line.
+This created a file containing the contents of the keys folder and changed the file permissions to grant read access.
 <br>
 </p>
 <pre><code class="language-">
 /usr/local/weather/temperature "4b2f3c2d-1f88-4a09-8bd4-d3e5e52e19a6';cat /usr/local/weather/keys/* > /tmp/keys.txt;chmod 644 /tmp/keys.txt;echo '"
 </code></pre>
 <p>
-Viewing the contents of the file revealed:
+The first key listed is the one used with the temperature binary.
+The second key is not used by snowcat.
 <br>
 </p>
 <pre><code class="language-">